nicolacimmino/PersonalFinance/OpenBanking/README.md

     "user_language": "EN"
 }'
 ````
+`redirect` and `reference` can be anything, they are needed only if you were building an actual service and would serve to redirect the user to your website at the end of the process.

-In the response you will contain an `id` field and a `link` field. **Write down the id** as there is no way to retrieve requisition IDs in GoCardless and you will need this later.
-Open the link in a browser and follow your bank OpenBanking loging flow.
+In the response you will find an `id` field and a `link` field. **Write down the id** as there is no way to retrieve requisition IDs in GoCardless and you will need this later.
+Open the link in a browser and follow your bank OpenBanking login flow.
 Once you are redirected to "example.com" (or whatever you specified, it's irrelevant) the requisition is complete and you can test it.

 ## Get the GoCardless account IDs